 Mortgage advice fees

-Mortgage advice fees may be payable if you’ve hired a broker or Financial Advisor.
-Some of them charge commission from lenders, while others will charge you a fixed fee upfront (of about £500).
-The amount you pay will vary depending on which advisor you choose.
+Mortgage advice fees may be payable if you’ve hired a broker or Financial Adviser.
+Some of them charge a commission from lenders, while others will charge you a fixed fee upfront (of about £500).
+The amount you pay will vary depending on which adviser you choose.